Cores

 Data Management Core

-Genetics and Genomics Core
+Biomarkers and Genomics Core

-The Outreach, Recruitment, and Engagement Core
+Outreach, Recruitment, and Engagement Core

-The Outreach, Recruitment and Engagement Core, Directed by Margaret Sewell, PhD and Co-Directed by Judith Neugroschl, MD, provides targeted outreach to a culturally, racially and cognitively diverse group of elders to insure recruitment and retention for investigators in the ADRC and allied collaborators.
-Our activities are well-integrated with the other Cores and our accomplishments have been achieved through close collaboration with other departments at the Mount Sinai Health System, and a number of community organizations.
-The Core disseminates information widely and explains new knowledge to professionals, trainees and the lay public.
-This is accomplished by providing stimulating outreach programs in English, Spanish and Chinese that include the presence of our Community Advisory Board, brain health seminars, new written and web-based information, community events publicizing developments in dementia research and a College Summer Internship program.
-The Core is working to accomplish targeted recruitment in part by creating an Accelerator comprised of researchers, community stakeholders, clinicians, caregivers and diverse community elders to identify research priorities, address barriers to research participation and guide the development of recruitment strategies and tools to serve the Clinical Core and other allied researchers.
+The Outreach, Recruitment and Engagement Core, Directed by Margaret Sewell, PhD and Co-Directed by Judith Neugroschl, MD, provides targeted outreach to elders in our community to ensure recruitment and retention for investigators in the ISMMS-ADRC and allied collaborators.
+Our activities are well-integrated with the other Cores and our accomplishments have been achieved through close collaboration with other departments at the Mount Sinai Health System, and the gatekeepers of a number of community organizations.
+The Core disseminates research information widely and explains new knowledge to our participants, professionals, trainees, and the lay public.
+This is accomplished by providing stimulating outreach programs in English and Spanish that include the presence of our Community Advisory Board, brain health seminars, ADRC lunch talks, social media, written and web-based information, community events publicizing developments in dementia research and a College Summer Internship program.

 Neuropathology Core

-Directed by John Crary, MD, PhD, and Co-Directed by Jamie Walker, MD; Vahram Haroutunian, PhD and Dushyant Purohit, MD, senior advisors and founding Neuropathology Core Directors.
+Directed by John Crary, MD, PhD, and Co-Directed by Jamie Walker, MD.
+Vahram Haroutunian, PhD and Dushyant Purohit, MD are senior advisors and founding Neuropathology Core Directors.
 The Neuropathology Core obtains autopsy-derived brain specimens from individuals who have been evaluated and followed longitudinally by the Clinical Core.
 We strive to obtain the brain specimens with the shortest postmortem interval; our mean postmortem interval is less than six hours.
 We dissect and preserve the specimens to maximize their utility for proposed experiments within the center as well as other AD and aging-related research projects.
 We carry out a detailed neuropathologic work-up to establish a neuropathologic diagnosis as well as to document the extent and distribution of relevant neuropathologic lesions and enter all data into an extensive database that can be integrated into the clinical database for cliniconeuropathologic correlative investigations.
 The tissues collected have been used extensively in a wide range of studies.
 Researchers within the ADRC, in the greater Mount Sinai research community, and by other researchers nationally and internationally request them frequently.

 Research Education Component

-The Research Education Component (REC), under the direction of Nikolaos Robakis, Ph.D., and Stephen Salton M.D., Ph.D., provides critically needed training for junior faculty, senior postdoctoral fellows, and clinical research track residents and fellows, to conduct research on Alzheimer’s disease-related disorders (ADRD).
+The Research Education Component (REC), under the direction of Nikolaos Robakis, PhD, and Stephen Salton MD, PhD, provides critically needed training for junior faculty, senior postdoctoral fellows, and clinical research track residents and fellows, to conduct research on Alzheimer’s disease-related disorders (ADRD).
 The REC supports trainees to conduct research and provides advanced training in approaches and methodologies needed to conduct high quality, ethical, and multidisciplinary research on ADRD disorders.
 Trainees are provided with at least two interdisciplinary mentors, and an individually tailored career development plan as well as multiple forums that will encourage development of trainee presentation skills.
 The REC assists trainees in the process of submitting and obtaining external grant funding that is appropriate for their career stage (e.g. K award for postdocs and clinical fellows, or R21/RO1 for junior faculty) and helps them be able to sustain long-term academic careers as independent investigators and future leaders in the basic, translational, and clinical research of ADRDs.
 Through the participation of distinguished senior faculty mentors in an intellectually and technologically rich academic environment at the Icahn School of Medicine at Mount Sinai (ISMMS), the REC also helps support gifted and highly motivated junior investigators who are new to ADRD research.